79,95 €

 • Format: ePub

-This research and reference text provides up-to-date coverage of the latest research into hot carriers in semiconductors, with a focus on the background, theoretical approaches, measurements and physical understanding required to engage with the field.
+This research and reference text provides up-to-date coverage of the latest research on hot carriers in semiconductors, with a focus on the background, theoretical approaches, measurements and physical understanding required to engage with the field.
+It equips researchers transitioning from optics to hot carrier solar cells to fully understand the role of hot carriers in semiconductors.
+Pitched at an introductory level, this is an essential reference text for researchers, a core text for graduate courses in hot carrier phenomena, and valuable supplementary reading for first year graduate…mehr

 Produktbeschreibung